One of the most difficult set of verses in the Bible to understand is found in Romans 11:25-26a:

 - However, others view this above approach as being unwarranted and extreme, while still understanding that Israel has been redefined.
 Instead, the church must be understood as being made up of both Gentiles and Jews, together.
 In this sense, unbelieving Jews are pruned off of Paul’s olive tree, in Romans 11, and then believing Gentiles are grafted in.
 This is then followed by still more unbelieving Jews who do convert and become believers after all.
 Some advocates of this view say, as with an earlier view, that this signals a great mass conversion of Jews at the end of times to Jesus Christ, whereas others simply believe that both Jews and Gentiles share the same faith together in Christ when they experience salvation, with no indication of a special time of mass conversion that happens in the future.

 - Nevertheless, the “all” part of “all Israel” is still a sticky point, particularly if Israel is the same as the church, made up of Jews and Gentiles.
-Some propose that “all” is not meant to be taken literally, but that it should rather be understood as being “many.”
-Otherwise, the “all” part might be misconstrued as an argument for universalism, meaning that every human person gets saved in the end, which is pretty difficult to imagine as something that Paul would endorse.
+Some propose that “all” is not meant to be taken literally, but that it should be understood rather as being “many.”
+Otherwise, the “all” part might be misconstrued as an argument for universalism, meaning that every human person gets saved in the end (“all Jews and Gentiles??”), as some try to argue from Paul’s use of “all men” in Romans 5:18.
+It is difficult to imagine Paul would endorse this kind of universalism.
 That is a completely different discussion!!

 That is a pretty diverse set of viewpoints.
 How do you sort through the various arguments to find the right one?